First-Year Exploratory Studies

 - Make a smooth and academically sound transition from First-Year Exploratory Studies to your chosen degree program

-The First-Year Exploratory Studies program gives you the flexibility to search for a major without falling behind on credits.
 The Goodwin College staff provides one-on-one guidance as you narrow your academic and career interests.
-They also help you complete course planning and major selection.
+We also help you complete course planning and major selection.
 This support enables you to make well-informed decisions in selecting the right degree program and career path.

 - Strong developmental academic and career advising